swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 mixed language targets building on older toolchains that do not support this feature will continue to [throw an error][mixed-target-error].

-## Alternatives considered

-### Provide custom implementations for `MixedTarget` and `MixedTargetBuildDescription`

-As explained in the Detailed Design section, these two types effectively wrap the Swift and Clang parts necessary to define or build the target.
-One alternative approach was to provide custom implementations that did not heavily rely on code reuse of existing types.
-The deciding drawback of this approach was that it would have resulted in a lot of duplicated code.

-### Consolidate target modeling logic so that all targets are `MixedTarget`s

-The deciding drawback here was the risk of introducing a regression in how Swift or Clang targets are built.
-A benefit of the chosen design over this alternative is that the code paths introduced in this proposal have little crossover with the existing code paths that build Swift or Clang targets– further reducing the chance of introducing an untested regression.
-However, this alternative should be considered as a future direction for the package manager.
-The chosen design offers a natural path to making all targets mixed source targets by default.
-The implementations from `ClangTarget`, `SwiftTarget`, `ClangTargetBuildDescription` and  `SwiftTargetBuildDescription` can be bubbled up to the mixed target types accordingly.
-This alternative is listed in the Future Directions section as an area of future work.

 ## Future Directions

 - Enable package authors to expose non-public headers to their mixed